MCetCF/anglais/anglais/navajosmieux.md

 the choice of Navajo and let's see how the Navajo code worked.

 # Navajo and Navajo code..

+	Code Talkers were given the messages in English.
+Without writing them down, they translated and sent them to another Code Talker.
+After the message was transmitted and received, it was written down in English and entered into a message logbook.
+The Code Talkers also sent messages in English.
+Messages were only coded when absolute security was needed.

 ## Why the Navajo language was a good choice?
 - The largest population of Native American so the possibility to recruit and from enough code talkers;